-The Board has made these materials available to you over the Internet or has delivered printed versions of these materials to you by mail, in connection with the Board's solicitation of proxies for use at our 2023 Annual Meeting of Shareholders.
-The 2023 Annual Meeting of Shareholders is scheduled to be held Thursday, May 25, 2023, at 10:00 a.m., Central Time, via live audio webcast through the link set out at the top of this page.
+The Board has made these materials available to you over the Internet or has delivered printed versions of these materials to you by mail, in connection with the Board's solicitation of proxies for use at our 2024 Annual Meeting of Shareholders.
+The 2024 Annual Meeting of Shareholders is scheduled to be held Wednesday, May 22, 2024, at 8:00 a.m., Central Time, via live audio webcast through the link set out at the top of this page.
 You will need the 16- digit control number provided on the Notice of Internet Availability of Proxy Materials or your proxy card (if applicable).
-This solicitation is for proxies for use at the 2023 Annual Meeting or at any reconvened meeting after an adjournment or postponement of the 2023 Annual Meeting.
+This solicitation is for proxies for use at the 2024 Annual Meeting or at any reconvened meeting after an adjournment or postponement of the 2024 Annual Meeting.

-What items of business will be voted on at the 2023 Annual Meeting and what is the voting requirement for each?
+What items of business will be voted on at the 2024 Annual Meeting and what is the voting requirement for each?

-The table below details information regarding the proposals to be voted on at the 2023 Annual Meeting, the Board's recommendation on how to vote on each proposal, the votes required to approve each proposal, and the effect of abstentions and broker non-votes.
+The table below details information regarding the proposals to be voted on at the 2024 Annual Meeting, the Board's recommendation on how to vote on each proposal, the votes required to approve each proposal, and the effect of abstentions and broker non-votes.

-Proposal Voting Options Board Recommendation Vote Required to Adopt the Proposal Effects of Abstentions Effect of Broker Non-Votes Proposal 1: Election of twelve Directors identified in this Proxy Statement to serve one-year terms until the 2024 Annual Meeting of Shareholders and until their successors are duly elected and qualified For, Against or Abstain on each nominee FOR each nominee Majority of votes cast with respect to each nominee No effect No effect Proposal 2: Approval, by non- binding vote, of named executive officer compensation For, Against or Abstain FOR Majority of votes cast No effect No effect Proposal 3: Approval, by non- binding vote, regarding frequency of future executive compensation votes One-, Two-, Three-Year Period or Abstain FOR a frequency of One Year Majority of votes cast (if no majority, we will consider which frequency receives the most votes) No effect No effect Proposal 4: Approval of the Second Amended and Restated 2019 Stock Award and Incentive Plan For, Against or Abstain FOR Majority of votes cast No effect No effect

-Proposal Voting Options Board Recommendation Vote Required to Adopt the Proposal Effects of Abstentions Effect of Broker Non-Votes Proposal 5: Ratification of appointment of KPMG LLP as JLL's independent registered public accounting firm for the year ending December 31, 2023 For, Against or Abstain FOR Majority of votes cast No effect N/A: brokers have discretion to vote without instructions
+Proposal Voting Options Board Recommendation Vote Required to Adopt the Proposal Effects of Abstentions Effect of Broker Non-Votes Proposal 1: Election of twelve Directors identified in this Proxy Statement to serve one-year terms until the 2024 Annual Meeting of Shareholders and until their successors are duly elected and qualified For, Against or Abstain on each nominee FOR each nominee Majority of votes cast with respect to each nominee No effect No effect Proposal 2: Approval, by non-binding vote, of named executive officer compensation For, Against or Abstain FOR Majority of votes cast No effect No effect Proposal 3: Approval of the Third Amended and Restated 2019 Stock Award and Incentive Plan For, Against or Abstain FOR Majority of votes cast No effect No effect Proposal 4: Ratification of appointment of KPMG LLP as JLL's independent registered public accounting firm for the year ending December 31, 2024 For, Against or Abstain FOR Majority of votes cast No effect N/A: brokers have discretion to vote without instructions

-See "What happens if I sign my proxy card but do not give specific voting instructions?" for an explanation of the term "broker non-vote."
+\See "What happens if I sign my proxy card but do not give specific voting instructions?" for an explanation of the term "broker non-vote."

-How many shares must be present or represented to conduct business at the 2023 Annual Meeting?
+How many shares must be present or represented to conduct business at the 2024 Annual Meeting?

-We will have a quorum to hold the 2023 Annual Meeting and transact business if holders of a majority of shares of our common stock that are issued and outstanding and entitled to vote are present or represented by proxy.
+We will have a quorum to hold the 2024 Annual Meeting and transact business if holders of a majority of shares of our common stock that are issued and outstanding and entitled to vote are present or represented by proxy.

-What will I need to attend the 2023 Annual Meeting?
+What will I need to attend the 2024 Annual Meeting?

-You are entitled to attend the virtual 2023 Annual Meeting online only if you were a shareholder of record at the close of business on Friday, March 31, 2023-the Record Date-or you hold a valid proxy for the 2023 Annual Meeting.
-You may attend the 2023 Annual Meeting, vote, and submit a question during the 2023 Annual Meeting by visiting www.virtualshareholdermeeting.com/JLL2023 and using your 16 digit control number to enter the meeting.
-If you are not a shareholder of record but hold shares as a beneficial owner in street name, you may be required to provide proof of beneficial ownership, such as your most recent account statement as of the Record Date, a copy of the voting instruction form provided by your broker, bank, trustee, or nominee, or other similar evidence of ownership.
-If you do not comply with the procedures outlined above, you will not be admitted to the virtual 2023 Annual Meeting.
+You are entitled to attend the virtual 2024 Annual Meeting online only if you were a shareholder of record at the close of business on Thursday, March 28, 2024-the Record Date-or you hold a valid proxy for the 2024 Annual Meeting.
+You may attend the 2024 Annual Meeting, vote, and submit a question during the 2024 Annual Meeting by visiting www.virtualshareholdermeeting.com/JLL2024 and using your 16-digit control number to enter the meeting.
+If you are not a shareholder of record but hold shares as a beneficial owner in street name, you may be required to provide proof of beneficial